Kgotso-Koete/flappy-bird-pygame/README.md

 ### 3: Run project

-1. Run locally: Navigate to the project folder and run `python3 flappy_bird_pygame.py` to start the game.
+1. Run locally: Navigate to the project folder and run `python flappy_bird_pygame.py` to start the game.
 2. Run in an an in-browser IDE: Visit the [Replit](https://replit.com/@KgotsoKoete/Flappy-Bird-Pygame?v=1) and run in full screen mode for the best experience.

 ### Build a Single Executable for Distribution